4season/Magnolia/README.md

 # Magnolia
-Notification informing handling in the server and APK broadcasting to KakaoTalk.
+An API server that processes notification data, and an APK that broadcasts to KakaoTalk.